WebChatAppAi/Aurora-Labs/README.md

 - Restart your DAW after installation
 - Rescan plugins in your DAW settings
 - Check that you have the correct VST version (VST3 recommended)

-**Out of Memory Errors:**
-- Close other memory-intensive applications
-- Reduce model complexity in Aurora settings
-- Ensure you have sufficient RAM (8GB+ recommended)

-**Audio Glitches or Latency Issues:**
-- Increase buffer size in your DAW's audio settings
-- Use Aurora's real-time mode for live performance
-- Ensure your system meets minimum requirements
-- Consider upgrading to GPU if using CPU mode

-**Slow Generation Speed:**
-- Install CUDA-enabled PyTorch for GPU acceleration
-- Update NVIDIA drivers to latest version
-- Reduce sequence length for faster inference
-- Close unnecessary background applications

 ### 📞 Aurora Support